Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak

-\item Another possibility is to drop the assumption of freeness of $\Delta \acts X$.
+Another possibility is to drop the assumption of freeness of $\Delta \acts X$.
 Consider the dihedral group $D_{2\cdot k}$, that is, the group of isometries of a regular $k$-gon $K$ of edge lengths equal to $2$.
 The embedding $f$ of the interval $[-1,1]$ as any edge of $K$ yields a quasi-isometry of $\cO_{D_{2\cdot 1}} [-1,1]$ and $\cO_{D_{2\cdot k}} K$, where $D_{2\cdot 1} \defeq \{1,-1\}$ acts antipodally on $[-1,1]$.
-In fact, these are all quasi-isometric to $\cO_{\{1\}} [0,1]$, as $[0,1] \simeq K/D_{2\cdot k}$ \end{enumerate} \end{ex} \begin{proof} For item \eqref{divide by finite}, note that by Lemma \ref{2.1}, we have
+In fact, these are all quasi-isometric to $\cO_{\{e\}} [0,1]$, as $[0,1] \simeq K/D_{2\cdot k}$. \end{enumerate} \end{ex} \begin{proof} For item \eqref{divide by finite}, note that by Lemma \ref{2.1}, we have

 and the quotient metric, by definition, equals

 The same estimates hold for item \eqref{divide by finite subgroup}, that is, the quotient map is a quasi-isometry with constants $C=1$ and $A=\diam F$.
 Indeed, the quotient map $(tY, d_\Gamma) \to (tY/F, d_{\Gamma/F})$ is obviously $1$-Lipschitz and it suffices to show that it decreases distances by at most $\diam F$.